 Language is at the heart of everything we do, and without good English-language skills students cannot succeed in school.
 As an English teacher, you will not only teach this important foundational communications skill, you’ll engage students in a variety of literary genres including classic texts, creative writing, poetry, web-based media, and more.
 The diversity of methods English teachers are able to use makes this profession especially enjoyable and fulfilling.

-At the Curry School of Education, you have the opportunity to learn from renowned faculty at one of the best graduate schools in the country.
+At the Curry School of Education and Human Development, you have the opportunity to learn from renowned faculty at one of the best graduate schools in the country.
 We offer several avenues for you to either teach English or create the best course materials and curriculum to reach students.

 Students earning a PGMT degree who intend to become middle or high school English teachers can expect to have several job opportunities.
 Our Curriculum & Instruction graduates also have several options.
 They have become instructional coordinators or curriculum specialists, gone into government to improve educational policy, pursued careers in academia and research, and joined museums.
 A Ph.D. will prepare you for a career as a college or university professor or as a researcher in research organizations.

 Choosing the right degree is critical to supporting your ultimate career goals, but with so many options, the choice may not be obvious.
 Let us help guide you through your choices.

 “Curry has engaging and knowledgeable faculty as well as cutting edge research and resources that allow students to study the most relevant issues in our field today.”– Tim Hilliard B/MT Student English Education